Metro Tunnel: Tram network

-Relieving congestion on the busy Swanston Street tram corridor is a key goal of the Metro Tunnel project, and the opening of the tunnel will also see some major changes to the tram network in the central city.
+Relieving congestion on the busy Swanston Street tram corridor is a key stated goal of the Metro Tunnel project, and the opening of the tunnel was also planned to result in major changes to the tram network in the central city.

-Several tram connections and upgrades were funded as part of the project, including new track along Park Street in South Melbourne and on Flinders Street in the CBD, allowing trams to turn onto Flinders from the current tram terminus on Elizabeth Street.
-This will allow some trams routes to be directed away from Swanston Street towards the western end of the CBD, more evenly balancing services in the central city and reducing reliance on the Elizabeth and Flinders corridors.
+Several tram connections and upgrades were proposed as part of the project.
+These included new track along Park Street in South Melbourne and on Flinders Street in the CBD, allowing trams to turn onto Flinders from the current tram terminus on Elizabeth Street.
+This would have allowed some trams routes to be directed away from Swanston Street to streets in the western end of the CBD.
+The aim of these changes was to more evenly balance services in the central city and reduce reliance on Elizabeth and Flinders Streets.
 The 2016 business case envisioned routes 5 and 64 being rerouted to Docklands via Park and Spencer Streets, and Elizabeth Street trams continuing down Flinders Street to terminate outside the CBD at Melbourne Park and Jolimont.

+By January 2025 many of the proposed tram changes had been cancelled.
+This included the new track along Park Street, with the previous planned changes to routes 5 and 64 no longer possible.
+Other planned changes have not been built or are unclear on their future delivery.

 In 2017, new tram tracks were installed on Toorak Road West in South Yarra and trams were temporarily removed from Domain Road to allow construction of Anzac station, at the same time tram routes 8 and 55 were combined to form the new route 58.